 Mental problems often arise when the mind creates negative and destructive thought patterns to justify chronic discomfort in the body.
-The body is so used to this chronic discomfort, it no longer notices the pain and translates it into mental problems.
+In many cases the body is so used to chronic discomfort often caused by poor posture, bad nutrition etc., it no longer notices the pain and translates it into mental problems.
 Stuck in this chicken and egg situation, treating stress and curing depression without drugs seems impossible.
 Yet, there is hope at the end of the tunnel.

 Physical Stress Symptoms Quiz

 Now, get a pencil and paper and write down all the numbers below that apply to your good self:

 - I suffer from digestive problems like heart-burn.

 - I burp a lot during and after meals.

 - I am constipated, can’t go for a number two sometimes for days on end.